Japan uses targeted coronavirus testing; South Korea goes big. The U.S. faces a choice.

 Japan says inaccurate tests can do more harm than good.
 Last week, Spain stopped using test kits imported from China after finding they had an accuracy rate of only 30 percent.

-In the United States, testing capacity has steadily increased; 685,000 tests were completed by Friday, according to the White House Coronavirus Task Force.
+In the United States, testing capacity has steadily increased; 894,000 tests were completed by Saturday, according to the White House’s coronavirus task force.

-But at the same time, officials have shifted their messaging.
+At the same time, officials have shifted their messaging.
 The appeal now: If you have manageable symptoms, you don’t need to be tested and should stay home.

 Shortages — not just of test kits and components but also of protective gear for workers to safely take samples — have meant that it is essential to channel those supplies to where they are needed.

 Physicians put the trade-offs in increasingly stark terms.
-Any test on a person with mild symptoms uses up a mask and gown, and risks infecting a health-care worker who might be more needed in an intensive care unit.
+Any test on a person with mild symptoms uses up a mask and gown, and it risks infecting a health-care worker who might be more needed in an intensive-care unit.

 Vice President Pence, who at the beginning of the month told the public that “any American can be tested” with a doctor’s note, pivoted to a new playbook this past week.